-Be Careful With Your Water Rights
+Be Careful With Your Water Rights in Wood River, IL

-If you own property connecting to a running water source such as a river or stream, you hold “riparian rights.”
+If you own real estate property in Illinois connecting to a running water source such as a river or stream, you hold “riparian rights.”
 You have rights to the water that runs past your property, but it is limited.
 You are permitted to use the water, but not in any way that it disrupts the use of the water by other people downstream.
 For example, you may use the water for irrigation purposes on your property only if this does not inhibit another’s use.

 On the other hand, if you own property that borders a still body of water, such as a pond, lake, or ocean, you hold “littoral rights.”
 When you own this property, you have rights to the shoreline, some water, and even some land beneath the water.
 If your property is next to water affected by tides, you have rights to everything up to the median high water mark.
 If you own property not affected by tides, such as a lake or pond, you have rights to everything up until the middle of the water.
 This right enables you to add home improvements such as docks.

 These water rights apply to those who own property adjacent to a still body of water, such as a pond, lake, or ocean.
 When you own littoral property, you have rights to your shoreline and some of the water and land beneath the water.
 If a property is next to a body of water affected by tides, the owner will have rights to everything up to the median high-water mark.

 If you have questions or concerns regarding your littoral or riparian rights, the best thing you can do is contact an experienced real estate attorney.
 Bassett & Gabriel Law Office, P.C. can help you.